kammitama5/kammitama5.github.io/_posts/2018-8-11-Saturday-August-11th.md

   reach out for help if I get stuck, of course.

 ## So two meetings
-- I had one at 1pm today with my mentor in Dublin, and another with my GSoC mentor, Chris.
+- I had one at 1pm today with my mentor in Dublin, and another with my GSoC mentor, Chris at 7pm.
 Both went well and I am going to keep going.
 - I also have two assignments to do tomorrow.
 They're only about 90 minutes each; I plan to do one tomorrow and the other on Monday, to space it out.